-The Pension Fund was last valued by the Fund's actuary, Barnett Waddingham, at the 31 March 2019 triennial actuarial valuation.
-The actuary reported that the Fund has sufficient assets to cover 99% of the liabilities.
-Preparations are commencing for the next actuarial valuation as at 31 March 2022 with planned improvements to the Fund's membership data.
-The City Council's deficit recovery plan is continuing to pay enhanced deficit contributions to the Fund throughout 2021/22, with the aim of improving the overall funding level and reducing the deficit recovery period.
+The Pension Fund was last valued by the Fund's previous actuary, Barnett Waddingham, at the 31 March 2019 triennial actuarial valuation.
+The actuary reported that the Fund had sufficient assets to cover 99% of the liabilities.
+Preparations are commencing for the current actuarial valuation as at 31 March 2022, with continued planned improvements to the Fund's membership data.
+The valuation will be carried out by the Fund's new actuary, Hymans Robertson.
+The City Council's deficit recovery plan has concluded, with the Council expected to be over 100% funded this time.